titoBouzout/komodo-komodin-git/readme.md

-Use this extension on Linux to add Git commands to Komodo Edit (again: Linux)
+Use this extension on Linux or Mac OSX to add Git commands to Komodo Edit

 Introduction:

 <blockquote>
 I'm new to Linux, Git, Komodo and extensions.

 I were using Dreamweaver on WinXP and TortoiseGit.
 Since my switch to Linux I'm using Komodo Edit and I missed Git integration (<em><a href="http://www.activestate.com/komodo-ide/features">Komodo IDE</a> provides Git integration and a lot of more features</em>).
  I have some experience with Mozilla Extensions then I decided to add this.
 If you see some bug please let me know.
 </blockquote>